SimVascular/svZeroDSolver/docs/pages/developer_guide.md

   * Alternatively, the developer can run the tests locally.
     * The build tests can be run using the `pip` install and `pytest`.
     * The tests for the C++ interface require the `CMake` install and can be run by building the tests in `svZeroDSolver/tests/test_interface`.
-    * Code formatting can be performed using the instructions in the [Formatting] section below.
+    * Code formatting can be performed following the instructions in the Formatting section below.
-    * The documentation can be built following the instructions in the [Documentation] section below.
+    * The documentation can be built following the instructions in the Documentation section below.
 * Once all the tests are passing, the developer should open a pull request from the feature branch and link the relevant issue.

 # Adding new blocks